Hemmet: Events

-Hemmet has its own harbor, which is about 1000 m² large.
+Hemmet has its own harbor, which is about 1000 m^{2} large.
 At the harbor, each summer a havnefest (harbour feast) is held.

 The town has a football team playing in the 6th series of Danish football.
 It shares its name with the nearby city of Sønder Vium, which Hemmet also bonds with.
 The football team is called "HSV IF", formerly "HSV '82".